Mystic - East Eagle - Chelsea Reliability Project

 First, please know that Eversource takes every safety precaution while working in local communities, and that all people working on the construction project carry identification.
 The project work will not interrupt electric service to homes or businesses.

-- There will be no Eversource transmission line work in Chelsea during the week of September 24, 2018.
+- There will be no work in Chelsea this week.

 Traffic Management Plans